Anfal campaign: Anfal 1

 The first Anfal stage was conducted between 23 February and 18 March 1988.
 It started with artillery and air strikes in the early hours of 23 February 1988.
 Then, several hours later, there were attacks at the Jafali Valley headquarters of the Patriotic Union of Kurdistan near the Iranian border, and the command centers in Sargallu and Bargallu.
 There was heavy resistance by the Peshmerga.
 The battles were conducted in a theater around 1,154 square kilometres (445 sq. mi.).
 The villages of Gwezeela, Chalawi, Haladin and Yakhsamar were attacked with poison gas.
 During mid March, the PUK, in an alliance with Iranian troops and other Kurdish factions, captured Halabja.
-This led to the poison gas attack on Halabja on 16 March 1988, during which 3,200–5,000 Kurdish people were killed, most of them civilians.
+This led to the poison gas attack on Halabja on 16 March 1988, during which several thousand Kurdish people were killed, most of them civilians.

 Anfal 2

 During the second Anfal from 22 March and 2 April 1988, the Qara Dagh region, including Bazian and Darbandikhan, was targeted in the Suleimanya governorate.
 Again several villages were attacked with poison gas.
 Villages attacked with poisonous gas were Safaran, Sewsenan, Belekjar, Serko and Meyoo.
 The attacks began on 22 March after Newruz, surprising the Peshmerga.
 Although of shorter duration, Peshmerga suffered more severe casualties in this attack than the first Anfal.
-As a result of the attack, the majority of the population in the Qara Dagh region fled in direction Suleimanya.
+As a result of the attack, the majority of the population in the Qara Dagh region fled in the direction of Suleimanya.
 Many fugitives were detained by the Iraqi forces, and the men were separated from the women.
 The men were not seen again.
 The women were transported to camps.
 The population that managed to flee, fled to the Garmia region.